marcklefter/react-concurrent/README.md

     Improves `ex03` by implementing data fetching with Suspense, enabling easy orchestration of intentional, user-friendly loading sequences.

+To run each example, see `src/index.js`.

 ### Comments on example ex04
-In contrast to the `useSWR` hook - from the 3rd party [swr](https://swr.now.sh/) library - used in example `ex03`, in this example a custom `useFetch` hook, designed to be compatible with the new Suspense mechanism, is used for data fetching (see further comments in `fetch.js`).
+In contrast to the `useSWR` hook - from the 3rd party [swr](https://swr.now.sh/) library - used in `ex03`, in this example a custom `useFetch` hook, designed to be compatible with the new Suspense mechanism, is used for data fetching (see further comments in `src/ex04/fetch.js`).

 The data fetching pattern implemented in this example differs significantly from `ex03`:

-*   In `ex03`, a component, such as `User`, is rendered first *before* data fetching commences.
-The built-in `useEffect` hook is typically used for managing data fetching (the 3rd party `useSWR` hook utilizes `useEffect` in its implementation) and an effect is run after a component's initial render.
+*   In `ex03`, a component such as `User` is rendered first, *before* data fetching commences.

+    The built-in `useEffect` hook is typically used for managing data fetching (the 3rd party `useSWR` hook utilizes `useEffect` in its implementation) and an effect is run _after_ a component's initial render.

     The React documentation refers to this pattern as [*fetch-on-render*](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-1-fetch-on-render-not-using-suspense).

 *   In `ex04`, data fetching starts *before rendering the component*, in the `App` component, the `selectUser` event handler initiates work in the background via a `startTransition` call that runs the following:

-    *   A custom `prefetch` method (see `fetch.js`), which immediately kicks off data fetching for the selected user.
+    *   A custom `prefetch` method (see `src/ex04/fetch.js`), which immediately kicks off data fetching for the selected user.

     * A low-priority state update of the `showProfile` flag.